 \paragraph{Orlicz modular convergence}

-One can also apply Theorem~\ref{T:ri} to Orlicz norm by employing a well-known analysis of Stieltjes transform in Orlicz spaces, see \eg~\citep{Cia:99a}.
-Our next result characterizes the convergence when the norm in \ref{en:convergence-ri} of Theorem~\ref{T:ri} is replaced by Orlicz modular.
+One can apply Theorem~\ref{T:ri} to Orlicz norms by employing a well-known analysis of the Stieltjes transform between Orlicz spaces; see \eg~\citep{Cia:99a}.
+Our next result characterizes the convergence when the Orlicz norm in \ref{en:convergence-ri} of Theorem~\ref{T:ri} is replaced by the corresponding Orlicz modular.